Lieutenant Governor of Florida: History

 The position of lieutenant governor has been used in Florida's government twice in the state's history.
 The first period spanned from 1865, after the American Civil War, through 1889.
 During this time, the lieutenant governor was elected independently of the governor.
 In addition to being first in succession to the governor, the lieutenant governor was the ex officio president of the Florida Senate, and could cast a vote in the case of a tie.
 William W. J. Kelly was the first person elected lieutenant governor after the position was created by the 1865 Constitution of Florida.
 The position was officially abolished by the post-Reconstruction Constitution of 1885, with the last lieutenant governor, Milton H. Mabry, serving out his term until 1889.
 After this point the office of President of the Senate was given to an elected member of the Senate, who also served as first in line of succession to the governor.

 The current Florida Constitution of 1968 recreated the office of lieutenant governor who is now elected directly along with the governor as a running mate.
 The lieutenant governor serves as first in the line of succession, but the office of President of the Senate remains with an elected senator.
 The lieutenant governor has a few prescribed duties and otherwise assists the governor with the duties of the executive branch.
-The first lieutenant governor under the current Constitution was Ray C. Osborne, who took office in 1969.
+The first lieutenant governor under the current Constitution was Ray Osborne, who took office in 1969.

 The state constitution also forbids anyone from being elected lieutenant governor more than twice.